czifro-playground/dotliquid-example/README.md

 # dotliquid-example
-Simple webserver using freya, suave, and dotliquid
+Simple webserver using suave and dotliquid